remilebeau/python-weather/README.md

+# Python Weather App

-## A single page application that reports the weather of a given city.
+## A Python web app that reports the weather of a given city.
 If the entered city is not found, it will report the weather for Kansas City.

 # [Click here to launch the app](https://io-project-kqna.onrender.com)